 Using paired molecular features (disease state, gene expression, mutational and cytogenetic statuses) and patient tumor sensitivity to identify molecular signatures associated with improved drug response

 Validating these molecular signatures using real-world clinical data such as Electronic Health Records (EHR)

 Identifying drug pairs with complementary predictive biomarkers as candidates for sequential therapy

 Discovering novel combination therapies to reverse or overcome resistance to standard-of-care drugs.

-I am working as a postdoctoral researcher in the department of cancer physiology at H. Lee Moffitt Cancer Center.
+I am a research instructor in the department of cancer physiology at H. Lee Moffitt Cancer Center.
 I received my doctoral degree from Virginia Tech in aerospace engineering, on the topic “Control-Oriented Modeling of an Air-breathing Hypersonic Vehicle under Extreme Aero-thermal Loads ”.
 I have a masters degree from Indian Institute of Technology Kanpur in flight mechanics from the department of aerospace engineering with a focus on "Optimal Aero Assisted Orbital Transfer with Predictive Time-linear Control and Adaptation".